-Vata skin, space or air predominant, is delicate and tends to be naturally dry.
+Delicate skins that tend to be dry belong to the Vata skin type.
 Skin rasayanas that benefit Vata types are mainly nourishing, with subsidiary benefits such as enhancing natural glow or purifying the skin.
-Such herbs also balance Vata dosha in the physiology, calming and settling the mind and supporting stress management and mind/body co-ordination so that the ravages of worry and excessive mental pressure do not show up on the skin as fine lines, sagging and bags under the eyes.
-Nourishment and deep, ongoing rehydration are essential if Vata skin is to look healthy, plump and youthful.
+Such herbs also balance Vata dosha in the physiology, calming and settling the mind and supporting stress management, which are often manifested as fine lines, sagging and bags under the eyes.